-Most viruses do not affect eczema but the virus that causes cold sores (Herpes simplex) can cause a complication of eczema.
-This is called eczema herpeticum.
+Most viruses do not affect eczema, but the virus that causes cold sores (Herpes simplex) can lead to a complication of eczema called eczema herpeticum.
 If your child has blisters or sores in their eczema-prone areas, they have painful areas which are getting worse rapidly and they have a fever or feel unwell, contact your GP immediately.
-If you can't contact your GP in the day, call 111 or take your child to your local A&E, as this is a potentially dangerous infection which needs prompt treatment.
+If you can't contact your GP, call 111 or take your child to your local A&E, as this is a potentially dangerous infection which needs to be treated promptly.

-Eczema can be a difficult condition to manage and treat, and it causes stress for some children for a number of reasons.
-It can disrupt sleep due to itching or discomfort whilst having a flare-up.
-Unfortunately, eczema affects the self-confidence of some children.
+Eczema can be a difficult condition to manage and treat, and it can cause stress for a number of reasons.
+It may disrupt sleep due to itching or discomfort whilst having a flare-up.
+For some children, eczema also affects their self-confidence.
 If you're concerned about the psychological impact of eczema on your child, there are various support resources available from the National Eczema Society.
 You could also see your GP to discuss whether your child would benefit from some psychological support.

 • See your GP if you suspect your child may have eczema